English Language Development

 The district's interpreters are fluent in English and Spanish.
 Working closely with students, families, and staff daily, they interpret and translate information as needed.
 Some of their services include going with families to new enrollment registration, early childhood screenings, special education assessments, parent-teacher conferences, and parent communication.
 Click here to send an email for more information.

-Almost 600 students in School District 197 are identified as multilingual and use a primary language other than English.
+Over 730 students in School District 197 are identified as multilingual and use a primary language other than English.
 As a result, the district offers a variety of services to students who need help in learning and becoming fluent in English for academic purposes.
 Teachers licensed in English as a Second Language and classroom teachers collaborate closely to provide a well-rounded education for our students while bridging classroom content with English language instruction.

 - Direct instruction